 Kansas City offered an economic incentive package to the insurance company in exchange for GEICO adding 500 entry-level jobs to the economy.
 Incentivizing large corporations like GEICO to move into the market will continue to grow Kansas City’s employment growth.

 Biotech research also has a massive presence in Kansas City.
 The healthcare IT giant, Cerner Corporate, is rapidly expanding with already 900,000 sf of space in the market.
-After winning a $624MM contract, Cerner is expected to employ more than 16,000 people over the next ten years.
+After winning a $624MM contract, Cerner will employ more than 16,000 people over the next ten years.
 Additionally, Children’s Research Institute is expanding their research arm and will soon employ over 3,000 researchers.

-Along with biotech research, telecom companies like Sprint Corp. and AT&T occupy over 2MSF of office space and are major employers of the area.
-Kansas City has historically been more dependent on large employers like these but recently the city has had a spike in small business creation, an indicator of positive market health and investor confidence.
+Along with biotech research, telecom companies like Sprint Corp. and AT&T occupy over 2MSF of office space.
+They are major employers of the area.
+Kansas City has historically been more dependent on large employers like these.
+Howver, recently the city has had a spike in small business creation, an indicator of positive market health and investor confidence.

 Due to Kansas City being centrally located geographically, the industrial sector has room to grow.
 E-commerce has revolutionized warehousing and other retailers are under pressure to have Amazon-like shipping.
 The need to have warehouses in centralized areas like Kansas City is crucial to national distributors and supply chain operators.